veryshiny/motif-mark/README.md

 - Script is named motif-mark-oop.py and has the following file inputs:

-    - -f: Input FASTA file (seqs ≤1000 bases)
+    - -f: Input FASTA file (seqs ≤1000 bases long)
     - -m: Motifs file (≤10 bases each, one motif per line in a text file)

 - Output file will have same prefix as input file (e.g. Figure_1.fa -> Figure_1.png) and have one single, well-labeled figure, per FASTA file